gr-blog/gregros.dev/posts/web/04/every-way-to-make-a-synthetic-iframe.post.md

 - Not isolated from the parent page.

 # Data URI
 Another kind of iframe uses the `src` attribute, but with a data URI in it.
-This is very similar to the `srcdoc` attribute, in that it allows us to specify the iframe’s contents verbatim in the attribute.
+That's very similar to the `srcdoc` attribute, in that it allows us to specify the iframe’s contents verbatim in the attribute.

 However, using a data URI is more flexible, since it allows different encodings.
 We can just use text: